Euro zone hopes Greek election will boost bailout, investors uncertain

 Athens faces a review of reforms it is required to make under the package in October.

-Finnish Finance Minister Alexander Stubb said he did not believe that Tsipras' resignation would have an impact on the execution of the new loan programme.
+Finnish Finance Minister Alexander Stubb said he did not believe that Tsipras' resignation would have an impact on the execution of the new loan program.

 "We assume that whatever the government, this new deal and its conditions will remain.
 Regardless the election, Greece's problems will not disappear anywhere," he told Helsingin Sanomat newspaper .